dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Pollard's rho algorithm is an algorithm for integer factorization.
 It was invented by John Pollard in 1975.
 It uses only a small amount of space, and
 12 KB (1,736 words) - 17:37, 7 April 2019

-Algorithmic trading
-Algorithmic trading is a method of executing a large order (too large to fill all at once) using automated pre-programmed trading instructions accounting
-68 KB (8,398 words) - 11:04, 13 March 2019

 Μ-law algorithm
 The µ-law algorithm (sometimes written "mu-law", often approximated as "u-law") is a companding algorithm, primarily used in 8-bit PCM digital telecommunication
 8 KB (911 words) - 21:35, 27 October 2018